Valpo Invests in Business Grant

 Application Period Opens: June 16, 2021

 To further support its small business community, the City of Valparaiso has launched a grant program designed to support working capital, continuing operations and remote work.
 The Valpo Invests in Business (VIB) grant was designed to help qualifying businesses to maintain operations and retain their workforce, with a priority for low to moderate income jobs.
 The City worked to create this program by securing a grant through the Indiana Office of Community and Rural Affairs (OCRA) with additional support from the Valparaiso Redevelopment Commission.

 These grants are a direct incentive to help small businesses remain in operation and keep workers on the payroll.
 The maximum grant per business is $10,000.
+Funds may be used for payroll costs, inventory, rent or mortgage, property taxes or insurance, utilities, equipment lease or to support remote work.
 The City anticipates that these funds will be in high demand and has created a grant review committee to evaluate applications for eligibility and need as it awaits the state funding and complete guidelines on qualifying.
 The committee will be required to submit its recommendations to OCRA for funding approval.

 For questions or more information about the VIB grant, contact Brandon Dickinson at email@example.com or 219-462-1161.